wildtechgarden/server-alpine-linux-docs4web/src/server-install-config/create-semi-data-install/_index.md

 * You need to add at least one package, which means doing some network setup.
 Then you can create the filesystem.
 * [Setup network required for installation of needed packages](setup-network-for-package-install.md)
+* Add additional partitions.
+Like [creating boot partitions](../../linux-cli-partitioning/_index.md) except that we don't create a new partition table, we just add additional partitions.
 * [Add and use filesystem tools to create your choice of filesystem](add-and-use-filesystem-tools.md)
 * `mkdir /media/name-of-partition` and add mount to `/etc/fstab`
 * **IMPORTANT**: `mount -a` and then `mount` to verify that the config partition is in fact mounted.
 If you don't mount the partition, `setup-alpine` won't 'see' it as available.